 Suppose you attach an object with mass m to a vertical spring originally at rest, and let it bounce up and down.
 You release the object from rest at the spring’s original rest length, the length of the spring in equilibrium, without the mass attached.
 The amplitude of the motion is the distance between the equilibrium position of the spring without the mass attached and the equilibrium position of the spring with the mass attached. (a) Show that the spring exerts an upward force of 2.00mg on the object at its lowest point. (b) If the spring has a force constant of 10.0 N/m, is hung horizontally, and the position of the free end of the spring is marked as , where is the new equilibrium position if a 0.25-kg-mass object is hung from the spring? (c) If the spring has a force constant of 10.0 N/m and a 0.25-kg-mass object is set in motion as described, find the amplitude of the oscillations. (d) Find the maximum velocity.

 A diver on a diving board is undergoing SHM.
 Her mass is 55.0 kg and the period of her motion is 0.800 s.
-The next diver is a male whose period of simple harmonic oscillation is 1.05 s.
-What is his mass if the mass of the board is negligible?
+The next diver's period of simple harmonic oscillation is 1.05 s.
+What is the second diver's mass if the mass of the board is negligible?

 Suppose a diving board with no one on it bounces up and down in a SHM with a frequency of 4.00 Hz.
 The board has an effective mass of 10.0 kg.
 What is the frequency of the SHM of a 75.0-kg diver on the board?